sprintly/Sprintly-GitHub/README.md

 #Installing the `commit-msg` hook.

 The `sprintly` tool can install the hook for you.
-Simply navigate to a git repository and run:
+Navigate to a git repository and run:

 	$ sprintly --install-hook
 	Downloading latest version of commit-msg hook from GitHub...